C. E. Brock: Work

 Brock received his first book commission at the age of 20 in 1890.
 He became very successful, and illustrated books for authors such as Jonathan Swift, William Thackeray, Jane Austen, Charles Dickens, and George Eliot.
 Brock also contributed pieces to several magazines such as The Quiver, The Strand, and Pearsons.
 He used the Cambridge college libraries for his "picture research."
 In illustration Brock is best known for his line work, initially working in the tradition of Hugh Thomson, but he was also a skilled colourist.
 As a painter he received plaudits for his realism and vibrancy he created in his work.
 Only a small quantity of his paintings have been located which is why their prices have been so high.

 Brock and his brothers maintained a Cambridge studio filled with various curios, antiques, furniture, and a costume collection.
 They owned a large collection of Regency era costume prints and fashion plates, and had clothes specially made as examples for certain costumes.
 Using these, family members modeled for each other.

-Unequivocally the most famous and valuable paintings in Brock's career were his golf paintings – The Bunker; The Drive; and The Putt – all of which were painted in 1894 as part of the same series.
-These paintings were acquired together by a Japanese collector in 1991 for $1.5 million.
+Unequivocally the most famous and valuable paintings in Brock's career were his golf paintings – The Bunker; The Drive; and The Putt – all of which were painted in 1894 as part of the same series.These paintings were acquired together by a Japanese collector in 1991 for $1.5 million.
 The most valuable of these is The Putt, which was repainted due to the position of the caddy and bystander as the commissioner of the painting wanted to bring himself, the putter, more into the forefront of the painting.
 The initial unsigned painting is considered to be the more impressive of the two versions, and is even used as the print for postcards and posters sold in many golf museums.

 Brock published 109 illustrations in Punch between 6 February 1901 and 30 March 1910.
 He output in Punch tapered off after 1905 and he did not publish any more work in Punch after 1910.
 Brock continued to work on book illustration and on portraits.
 Some of the portraits by Brock in national collections date from the 1920.
-He continued to illustrate books right up until hid death, with Gunby Hadath's Pamela: A Story for Girls (1938) being one of the last books he illustrated.
+He continued to illustrate books right up until his death, with Gunby Hadath's Pamela: A Story for Girls (1938) being one of the last books he illustrated.
 Books he was working on at the time of his death were completed by other illustrators.
 Brock was one of the twenty leading illustrators selected by Percy Bradshaw for a portfolio in his 1917/1918 The Art of the Illustrator.

 Brock was an occasional exhibitor at various venues.
 He died on 28 February 1938 in Cambridge.